-Foster Youth student and self-identified military are retained less than the total population.
-The success rate of these two populations are less successful than the Antelope Valley College total.
+Foster Youth student and self-identified military are retained less than the total AVC population.
+The success rate of these two populations are lower than Antelope Valley College's total.

 Race/Ethnicity Retention Rates

 Table B.3.1 Degree Applicable Cohort and Retention Count and Percentages by Race/Ethnicity